iotshaman/ultimate-node-website/README.md

 }
 ```

-When this the server is started and the templates are compiled, the server will then return the following value when the page is requested:
+When the server is started and the templates are compiled, the server will then return the following value when the page is requested:

 ```html
 ...